 Since this part provides the most information, you will do well by sharing statistics and hard data on your subject matter.
-Try to provide a complete overview, if your time and budget allow.
+Try to give a complete overview if your time and budget allow it.
 Going the extra mile pays handsomely when you write for the web.

 4. Add your point of view

-By adding your opinion and expertise about a subject, you increase a blog post’s quality.
-You can briefly add your personal experiences about a subject.
-Stories are easily remembered by people at large, this means you are not only showcasing your content, but you are also making it easy for your audience to remember what you wrote.
+Adding your opinion and expertise about a subject increases a blog post’s quality.
+You can briefly add your personal experiences about a topic.
+Stories are easily remembered by people at large.
+This means you are not only showcasing your content, but you are also making it easy for your audience to remember what you wrote.